levisandidge/Meal-Planning-App/README.md

 - Dynamic content loading and interactive elements
 - Easy navigation and clear feature presentation
 - Quick and easy retrieval and storage of recipes using Sanity
-- (COMING SOON) User authentication and profile management
+- User authentication and profile management
 - (COMING SOON) Integration with external APIs or services

 ## License